What You Should Know about Prostate Cancer

 Prostate cancer is a risk for all men as they get older, but with early detection and advanced technology, it can be treated.

 Don’t wait for symptoms to get screened, if you are at an increased risk of getting prostate cancer, talk to your doctor about screening options.

-Dr. Mark Perlmutter is the medical director of urologic oncology for Hackensack Meridian Health Cancer Care for Monmouth and Ocean Counties.
-To schedule an appointment with Dr. Perlmutter, call 732-800-3013.
+- Mark Perlmutter, M.D.. is the medical director of urologic oncology for Hackensack Meridian Health Cancer Care for Monmouth and Ocean Counties.

-Dr. Michael Stifelman is the chair of the Urology Department and director of Robotic Surgery at Hackensack University Medical Center.
-To schedule an appointment with Dr. Stifelman, call 551-996-8090
+- Michael Stifelman, M.D. is the chair of the Urology Department and director of Robotic Surgery at Hackensack University Medical Center.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.